What is Square Online?

 Square Reporting & Analytics

-Site statistics are only available on Square’s paid plans and Ecommerce Analytics are only available on the Performance and Premium plans.
+Site statistics are only available on Square’s paid plans and Ecommerce Analytics is only available on the Performance and Premium plans.

 Square App Marketplace

-Along with their standard features, Square also offers additional features and functionality with their own App Marketplace.
+Along with its standard features, Square also offers additional features and functionality with its own App Marketplace.

 While many of the apps in here can be used with the Online Store builder, some are just for use with the POS system.
 There is a good selection of apps across a variety of different categories, some of these apps add functionality to the Square system but a large proportion are integrations with other platforms or service providers and it depends on the app as to whether it is a paid of free option.